 Preparing for Divorce in the New Year

-With 2020 behind us, many folks are setting goals and making resolutions for 2021.
-If divorce is one of the major changes being considering this year, then there are several steps one should take to prepare for the legal process ahead.
-This is especially important if one isn’t familiar with the finances of their household.
-Below, we discuss the important things one should start gathering if they want to end their marriage this year.
+With 2021 behind us, many people are setting goals and making resolutions for 2022.
+If divorce is one of the major changes being considered this year, then there are several steps to take to prepare for the legal process ahead.
+This is especially important for those who aren’t familiar with the finances of their household.
+Below, we discuss the important things to start doing if you plan to end a marriage this year.

 #1: Financial Information

-We have seen spouses get cut off from credit cards and even withdraw funds from joint accounts after they reveal they want to file for divorce.
-That is why it is important to collect financial statements for the past few years before you have the divorce talk with your spouse.
+Sometimes a spouse will cut off the other from credit cards and even withdraw funds from joint accounts after they reveal they want to file for divorce.
+That is why it is important to collect financial statements for the past few years before having the divorce talk with your spouse.
 Important financial documents you will need for your divorce case include:

 - Credit card statements

 - Copies of tax returns for the last two years